prashanthramakrishnan/DoctorSearch/README.md

 **Note**
 - There is no DB in this application, data is shown as is from the API calls!
-- Logging isn't disabled on release build, network and Timber logs will be printed!
-You can disable it by creating an application class and disabling the logs :-)

 **Open source libaries used**
 - **[Dagger2](https://github.com/google/dagger)**